-During my training seminars on effective presentations I receive questions regarding the remote control I use to advance the slides.
+During my training courses on effective presentations, I receive questions regarding the remote control I use to advance the slides.

 I am a very satisfied user of a wireless remote made by Kensington.
 It has a USB dongle that you connect to a USB port on the pc you need to control.
 The dongle fits inside the remote when not in use.
 This presentation remote is compatible with Windows computers and Macs.

 The model number is 33062, not on sale any longer, but there is a similar one which is model S600 Wireless Presenter, or the Kensington 33374 Wireless Presenter with Laser Pointer.
-You can see it in the Kensington web site, along with other types of presentation remotes.
-You can also use this link to see it on the Amazon.com website Kensington Wireless Presenter (33373) (affiliate link).
+You can see it on the Kensington web site or on Amazon, along with other types of presentation remotes.

 The remote control also has a laser pointer. (the top button).
 The other buttons are to go forward one slide or back one slide, and the one on below is used to show a white slide, the equivalent of pressing the “W” key in PowerPoint (the letter used is language-dependent).